-Using the dystopian concept of the glory hole, a symbol of the voyeur's gaze, feminist artist Kelsey Bennett's latest installation is a meditation on human sexuality within the age of technology.
-Co-curated with her sister, Rémy, and fellow artist, Kaitlyn Parks, and shown at this year's SPRING/BREAK Art show in NYC, Glory Hole is an immersive project that brings together a diverse body of work, with themes that range from cannibalistic webcam girls to rotting meat.
-Touching on the notion of sexuality and wisdom, Kelsey's own offering is a series of lenticular prints called, Mother May I, featuring a group of hyper-sexualised angels and a matriarchal saint, and is displayed on an altar built by Kelsey's partner.
-Here we catch up with the artist to talk sex, violence and our growing obsession with technology.
+Using the dystopian concept of the glory hole -- a symbol of the voyeur's gaze -- feminist artist Kelsey Bennett's latest installation is a meditation on human sexuality within the age of technology.
+Co-curated with her sister, Rémy, and fellow artist, Kaitlyn Parks, Glory Hole -- shown at this year's SPRING/BREAK art show in NYC -- is an immersive project that brings together a diverse body of work.
+Its themes range from cannibalistic webcam girls to rotting meat.
+Touching on the notion of sexuality and wisdom, Kelsey's own offering is a series of lenticular prints called Mother May I, which features a group of hyper-sexualized angels and a matriarchal saint.
+It's displayed on an altar built by Kelsey's partner.

 What was the concept behind Glory Hole?

 We knew we wanted each artist to build their own immersive installation that would house their art -- the interactive quality was always key.
 With themes such as violence, intimacy, and obsession, we wanted there to be no boundaries between the viewer and the art.